This is one of my favourite cakes, and if you are making your own ricotta can be guaranteed as gluten-free which is a bonus.

 100g glacé green ginger, roughly chopped

-Three quarters fill a large saucepan with hot water and place it on high heat.
+Three-quarters fill a large saucepan with hot water and place it on high heat.
 Select a stainless steel bowl that will fit comfortably on top of the saucepan.
 Put the egg yolks and sugar into it and whisk together.
 Measure the milk into a 1L microwave safe jug.
 Split the vanilla pod and scrape the seeds out.
-Put the seeds and the pod into the milk.
-When the water in the saucepan is boiling microwave the milk on high for 2 minutes.
-Remove the pod and whisk the infused milk into the eggs and sugar.
-Place the bowl over hot water, and using a rubber spatula to constantly scrape the sides and bottom of the bowl cook it until it is very thick.
-Remove from the heat, stand the bowl on a rack and whisk in the butter a little at a time until completely incorporated.
-Allow to cool completely.The Pakshka can be made several days in advance [we like that].
-However, to keep the cheese from souring, the drip tray and rack must be washed daily.
-Then, after the second day when the Pashka should firm enough to be gently un-moulded onto a tray, the cloths should be removed and washed, wrung out hard and the Pashka rewrapped and returned it to the fridge.
-Four to five days the Pashka will cut easily.
+Scrape out the pod as much as possible, discard the pod and bring the milk to the boil again.
+Set up your bowl of ice and add about half a cup of cold water.
+Whisk the infused milk into the eggs and sugar.
+Place the bowl over the hot water, and using a rubber spatula to constantly scrape the sides and bottom of the bowl, cook, stirring constantly with a silicone spatula it until it is very thick.